Pearl Kendrick: Further research and modern implications

-In the following years, Kendrick, Eldering, and Gordan developed a vaccine for diphtheria, pertussis, and tetanus (DPT vaccine).
+In the following years, Kendrick, Eldering, and Gordon developed a vaccine for diphtheria, pertussis, and tetanus (DPT vaccine).
 DPT vaccines were the prevailing defense against the three diseases until concerns arose about the safety and efficacy of this vaccine type in the 1980s and 1990s.
 The DPT vaccine laid the groundwork for new vaccine developments.
 Subsequently, a molecularly different variation of the DPT vaccine called the DTaP was created and became the principal vaccine for diphtheria, pertussis, and tetanus in the U.S. and abroad.

-Later life and death

 In 1951, Kendrick retired from the Michigan Department of Public Health.
 After retiring, she became a faculty member at the University of Michigan's Department of Epidemiology.
 She retired from the university in 1960.
 Kendrick served as president of the Michigan American Society for Microbiology.

+Later life and death

+Kendrick and Grace Eldering shared a house in Grand Rapids and attended Fountain Street Church.
 She died on October 8, 1980, in Grand Rapids.

 Awards and honors

 Kendrick was inducted into the Michigan Women's Hall of Fame Historical Honors Division in 1983.

+Kendrick, alongside Eldering and Gordon, are honored with a statue titled Adulation: The Future of Science at the Michigan State University Research Center in Grand Rapids, Michigan.
+The statue, designed by Jay Hall Carpenter, is part of the city's Community Legends Project, which seeks to build statues honoring prominent Grand Rapids figures.